Test in production without watermarks.

 The "Save As" dialog box will pop up when the user clicks the "save barcode" button, and it allows the user to choose the filename and location for the generated barcode image to be saved as a PNG file.
 The barcode is generated based on the text entered in the text box.

-The only required argument for the createQrCode
+The only required argument for the CreateQrCode

-function is the data that needs to be encoded in the code image (a string or a Stream that we are getting from the text box).
+function is the data that needs to be encoded in the QR code image (a string or a Stream that we are getting from the text box).
 The method also accepts three additional optional parameters:

 QRCodeWriter.QrErrorCorrectionLevel.greatest